dazuma/toys/toys/docs/guide.md

 The root tool will display the overall help screen for Toys.

-Although it is a less common pattern, it is possible for a tool that has subtools to have its own `run` method:
+Although it is a less common pattern, it is possible for a tool to have its own `run` method even if it has subtools:

     tool "test" do
       def run